 Australian Hydrogen Research Conference

-Following the tremendously successful Inaugural Australian Hydrogen Research Conference, held in Canberra in February 2023, we are pleased to announce that the 2024 conference will be held in Perth from 4-6 September, 2024.
+Following the successful second Australian Hydrogen Research Conference, held in Perth 4-6 September 2024, we are pleased to announce that the next conference will be held in Victoria early in 2026.

-Please save the date now and subscribe now to receive our newsletters for regular updates on the conference.
-For further details, go to the website here.
+Please subscribe now to receive our newsletters for regular updates on future conferences.

 Inaugural AHRC 2023 Highlights